What Makes Rum the Most Diverse Spirit You're Not Drinking?

 Five Rum Bottles to Start Your Collection

-Essential Rum Cocktails
+Essential Rum Cocktails Every Home Bartender Should Master

 Daiquiri — 60ml white rum, 22ml fresh lime juice, 15ml simple syrup.
 Shaken hard with ice and strained.
 Not the frozen slushy version — the original is one of the most elegant cocktails ever created.
+When made correctly with quality rum, it is the purest expression of balance between spirit, citrus, and sweetness.

 Mojito — 60ml white rum, 30ml lime juice, 20ml simple syrup, fresh mint, topped with soda.
 Muddled gently to release the mint oils without bitterness.
+The key is restraint — bruise the mint, do not pulverize it.

 Cuba Libre — 60ml rum, cola, fresh lime juice.
 More than just rum and coke when you use quality rum and a generous squeeze of lime.
+The lime is not optional — it transforms the entire drink.

 Dark & Stormy — 60ml dark rum over ice, topped with ginger beer, lime wedge.
 Simple, spicy, and satisfying.
+Traditionally made with Gosling's Black Seal, though any quality dark rum works beautifully.

-When tasting rum neat, pay attention to the nose first.
-Aged rums can reveal layers of tropical fruit, toffee, oak, vanilla, and spice.
 On the palate, notice the sweetness level — some rums add sugar after distillation, resulting in a sweeter profile.
 This is not necessarily bad, but it is good to be aware of it.
+Look for texture as well: is it oily and coating, or light and crisp?
+The mouthfeel tells you as much about quality as the flavor itself.

 The finish tells you about quality.
 Great rums have a long, evolving finish where flavors shift and linger.
 Budget rums tend to end abruptly.
+Pay attention to whether new flavors appear after you swallow — many excellent aged rums reveal chocolate, coffee, or tobacco notes only in the finish.

 Recording your tasting notes helps you navigate the vast rum landscape.
 BarShelf makes it easy to log each bottle's profile, so you build a personal map of what styles and origins you gravitate toward.
+Over time, you will notice patterns — perhaps you prefer pot still rums over column still, or agricole over traditional.
+These insights make every future purchase smarter.

 Start Exploring Tonight